uhlibraries-digital/bcdams-map/guidelines/date.md

 Late decade | YYY7~/YYY9~ | approximately YYY7-approximately YYY9 | Late 1940s = 1947~/1949~ = approximately 1947-approximately 1949

 __Notes__
-- In legacy data, you may see the natual language date "approximately 1920-1930."
+- In legacy data, you may see the natural language date "approximately 1920-1930."
 In EDTF, the "approximately" applies to the year directly following that word, so in this example, 1920 is considered approximate and 1930 is considered a known date.
 In EDTF, it would be expressed as 1920~/1930.
 To indicate that the entire range is approximate, you must indicate that each year is approximate, e.g. 1940~/1950~ which means "approximately 1940-approximately 1950."
+- Season ranges (e.g. Spring-Summer 1997) are not supported in EDTF.
+To describe an item whose date is a range of seasons, put the year (1997) into the Date field and capture the range in the title ("Gulf Coast, Vol. 10, No. 2, Spring-Summer 1997").

 ### Preservation Guidelines